-- (1) The Accounting Officer must ensure:- - (a) That all payments made by the municipality are made directly to the person or creditor that had supplied the relevant goods and/or services and/or to whom such payment is due, as informed by the municipality's SCM generated order number, unless otherwise agreed upon for good reasons in writing between the Accounting Officer and creditor. - (b) That all tenders and quotations invited by and/or contracts entered into by the municipality, stipulate payment terms favourable to the municipality, i.e. payment due to fall not sooner than the conclusion of the month following the month in which a particular service is rendered to and/or goods are received by the municipality, provided that all reasonable steps shall be taken to ensure that payments are made within thirty (30) days from the date of in which the municipality receiving an invoice. - (c) That no payments exceeding the value of R30 000 (inclusive of VAT) will be made out by way of non-transferable cheques; except for statutory requirements and suppliers such as Eskom and DWA. - (d) The Municipality is currently using the bank procurement card to pay itself for transactions. - (e) More than two (2) payments to the same creditor may be effected during any period of thirty (30) days, only on approval of the Expenditure Manager, and may not be in breach of Sec 65 (e) of the MFMA. - (f) That no payment will be processed to any creditor if not accompanied by a creditor's statement. - (g) In respect of "small enterprises"; where the total annual turnover of the creditor for contract works with the municipality does not exceed the value of R500 000.00; the payment may be effected within fifteen (15) days of receipt of tax invoice or statement concerned unless otherwise agreed upon with the Manager Expenditure, provided that: - The Creditors Section is in possession of the procurement documents including the creditor's statement (s) and invoice(s) on/before the cutoff date as determined by the Manager Expenditure, depending on which payments is due for the 30 day period.
+- (1) The Accounting Officer must ensure:- - (a) That all payments made by the municipality are made directly to the person or creditor that had supplied the relevant goods and/or services and/or to whom such payment is due, as informed by the municipality's SCM generated order number, unless otherwise agreed upon for good reasons in writing between the Accounting Officer and creditor. - (b) That all tenders and quotations invited by and/or contracts entered into by the municipality, stipulate payment terms favourable to the municipality, i.e. payment due to fall not sooner than the conclusion of the month following the month in which a particular service is rendered to and/or goods are received by the municipality, provided that all reasonable steps shall be taken to ensure that payments are made within thirty (30) days from the date of in which the municipality receiving an invoice. - (c) That no payments exceeding the value of R30 000 (inclusive of VAT) will be made out by way of non-transferable cheques; except for statutory requirements and suppliers such as Eskom and DWA. - (d) That the municipality will not issue "cash cheques" for creditors' payments. - (e) That no mMore than two (2) payments to the same creditor may be effected during any period of thirty (30) days, only on approval of the Expenditure Manager, and may not be in breach of Sec 65 (e) of the MFMA. - (f) That no payment will be processed to any creditor if not accompanied by a creditor's statement. - (g) In respect of "small enterprises"; where the total annual turnover of the creditor for contract works with the municipality does not exceed the value of R500 000.00; the payment may be effected within fifteen (15) days of receipt of tax invoice or statement concerned unless otherwise agreed upon with the Manager Expenditure, provided that: - The Creditors Section is in possession of the procurement documents including the creditor's statement (s) and invoice(s) on/before the cutoff date as determined by the Manager Expenditure, depending on which payments is due for the 30 day period. - (h) The municipality will not perform any creditors' payment runs on Fridays unless specific approval is granted by the Chief Financial Officer. - (i) Banking details Any changes to the Creditors' banking details will only be allowed when the following procedures have been met: